Do Go On - 319 - Vincent Gigante, The Oddfather

 Love a pink lady.

-You thought you loved a pink lady.
+You thought you loved a pink lace.

 Yeah, I don't know what I feel anymore.